-As the gap widens between our body’s physiological needs and our western dietary intake habits, the importance of considering diet as a piece of the puzzle in the world's mental health crisis continues to grow.
-CNP exists to address this need through unifying research efforts relating to the psychological, psychosocial, behavioral, cognitive, and perceptual effects of diet on mood and mental health, developing formalized curriculum to support individuals in understanding this relationship, and advocating for the training of students and professionals in the field of NP.
+As the gap widens between our body’s physiological needs and our Western dietary intake patterns, the importance of considering diet as a piece of the puzzle in the world's mental health crisis continues to grow.
+CNP exists to address this need through unifying research efforts relating to the diet-mental health relationship, developing formalized curriculum to support individuals in understanding this relationship, and advocating for the training of students and professionals in the field of NP.

 Nutritional Psychology is aligned with the principles of integrative health, and is an avenue for mental health providers to further participate in the integrative health movement.